IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-bar.md

 ## $PlatformShort$ Bar Chart Example

-In this example, the bar chart is comparing the total number of Olympic Medals (the Category) won between the USA and Russia from 1996 to 2016.
+In this example, the Bar Chart is comparing the total number of Olympic Medals (the Category) won between the USA and Russia from 1996 to 2016.
 The Y-Axis, or labels on the left of the chart, are displaying the time-series values of Year.
 The X-Axis, or labels on the bottom of the chart, are displaying the number of medals won.

 <div class="sample-container loading" style="height: 400px">
     <iframe id="cc-chart-with-legend" src='{environment:dvDemosBaseUrl}/charts/data-chart-bar-chart-with-legend' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);" alt="$PlatformShort$ Line Chart With Legend"></iframe>